 13.4 Lower Colorado River Basin Development Fund Contribution Charge.

-13.4.1 P-DP will remain financially segregated for the purposes of accounting and project repayment.
+13.4.1 Pursuant to the Colorado River Basin Project Act of September 30, 1968, Public Law 90-537 (82 Stat.
+885, 43 U.S.C.
+1501), the LCRBDF was established in the U.S. Treasury to collect revenues, including statutory surcharges on P-DP and Hoover Project power deliveries, to fund Central Arizona Project repayment and regional development programs, which charges include the LCRBDF Contribution Charge developed in accordance with Title I, Section 102(c) of the Hoover Power Plant Act of 1984.
+P-DP and Central Arizona Project accounting and project repayment will remain financially segregated.
 Beginning June 1, 2005, and until the end of the repayment period for the Central Arizona Project, P-DP provides for surplus revenues by including the equivalent of 4 ½ mills per kWh in the rates charged to Contractors in Arizona and by including the equivalent of 2 ½ mills per kWh in the rates charged to Contractors in California and Nevada.
 After the repayment period for the Central Arizona Project, the equivalent of 2 ½ mills per kWh shall be included in the charges to all contractors in Arizona, Nevada, and California.

-13.4.2 Payments for the Multi Species Conservation Program (MSCP) are a continuing obligation of the Contractor but are not collected under this Contract.
+13.4.2 The price to the Contractor for Optional Energy purchases shall not include the LCRBDF Charge.

+13.4.3 LCRBDF Charges for Tribal Contractors with bill crediting and benefit arrangements shall be determined based on the location of the Tribal Contractors irrespective of the delivery arrangements.

 14. POWER FACTOR:

-14.1 The Contractor will maintain the power factor specified in the then-current P-DP FES Rate Schedule or any superseding rate schedule.
+14.1 The Contractor will maintain the power factor specified in the then-current P-DP Firm Electric Service Rate Schedule or any superseding rate schedule.
 If the Contractor does not comply with the stated power factor, WAPA, after giving the Contractor at least 90 days to correct the condition and at the Contractor’s sole expense, may make delivery system improvements associated with power factor correction to WAPA’s transmission system or, with the agreement of the Contractor, to the Contractor’s transmission system.

-14.2 If the power factor requirement specified in rate schedule in effect and the General Power Contract Provisions are not the same, the more stringent requirement will apply.
+14.2 If the power factor requirement specified in the then-current P-DP Firm Electric Service Rate Schedule or any superseding rate schedule and the General Power Contract Provisions are not the same, the more stringent requirement will apply.

 15. SCHEDULING ENTITY(IES):